marciogualtieri/blog/_posts/2017-01-23-domain-masking.markdown

 ![Link Klipper CSV File]({{ site.url }}/{{ site.baseurl }}/assets/linkklipper1.png)

-It should be more or less obvious to see if a redirection to another domain happened:
+It should be more or less obvious to see if a redirection to another domain happened.

 There are other more sophisticated ways to do domain masking though: Using a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for instance: